 Some say God created man in his image, I say God created man and gave him his image for protection.
-God for some reason gave man a woman, she will be there for him through everything.
-She will be stronger mentally and she will protect him through difficulties.
+God for some reason gave man a woman, she will be there for him through thick and thin.
+She will be stronger mentally and she will protect him through

-She will share his wrong doings and she will fight not physically but imotionally and mentally by his side.
+difficulties.
+She will share his wrong doings and she will fight emotionally and mentally by his side.
 Brothers think about this.....
-Who is your number one fan? your mother , your wife,your Girl friend or your siter.
-To her most of what you do is right
+Who is your number one fan? your mother , your wife, your Girl friend or your siter.
+To her most of what you do is right and

-and most cases she will the last one to acknowledge your crimes.
-Life starts in her stomach and last for 9 month and after through incredible pain a new life begins.
-She will protect that baby with all her limited physical strength and feed it with whatever
+in most cases she will be the last one to acknowledge your crimes.
+Life starts in her womb and last for 9 month.
+Through incredible pain a new life begins, She will protect that baby with all her limited physical strength and feed it with whatever is

 If i was asked define racism' i would say it means you are subjected to abuse and harassment because of your race, colour , beliefs, or ethnic background.
 But now i guess there are laws against that so things have changed.
 Lady

 Thatcher the late brittish prime minister denounced Nelson Mandela’s liberation movement as a “typical terrorist organization” and rejected calls for sanctions against South Africa’s white minority government, Margaret Thatcher